 Instructions

-3. Pour about ⅓ cup batter into each waffle plate and cook according to manufactures instructions until deep golden brown.
-(I cooked for 5 minutes in my waffle iron - cooking it shorter than that will yield a more beautiful golden color but does not crisp up)
+- Pour about ⅓ cup batter into each waffle plate and cook according to manufactures instructions until deep golden brown.
+Tip: Each batch took approximately 5 to 6 minutes to achieve a deep golden color and crispy texture.

 Notes